IAFahim/com.firealt.vfx-forge/README.md

 - Use `ParallelWriter.GetInstant(...).Spawn(...)` from parallel jobs.
 - Use `ParallelWriter.GetPersistent(...).Spawn(...)` from parallel jobs.
 - Use persistent `TrySet...`, `TryGet...`, `IsAlive`, and `TryKill` methods through the returned entry reference.
-- Store `TrackedEntity` handles in ECS components, buffers or any other places when the effect needs later updates.
+- Store `TrackedEntity` anywhere when the effect needs later updates/kill.

 Be careful with: